 How To Make Coconut Flour Pancakes

-One of the tricks to working with coconut flour is that you must use a lot of eggs.
-It can be shocking to see an apple muffins recipe using coconut flour that takes 6 times the typical amount of eggs.
+One of the tricks to working with coconut flour is that you need a lot of eggs.
+It can be shocking to see a pancake or a muffin recipe that takes 6 times the typical amount of eggs.
 Yes, it’s true, you can often use up a whole dozen eggs when working with coconut flour.
 And unlike some low carb, gluten free recipes that rely on a lot of eggs, your end result won’t be rubbery at all.
 Coconut flour is like a sponge when it comes to eggs and other liquids, it just keeps on soaking them up.
 If you add just oil or milk or water, you might get something that resembles a typical batter, but it won’t hold together at all.
 But add more eggs and you might just get something that works.

-I’ve made low carb coconut flour pancakes before and they were rather ho-hum.
+I had made low carb coconut flour pancakes before and they were rather ho-hum.
 I wanted to attempt them again and make them better, simply as a gluten free breakfast option for my kids.
 I am not a huge pancake fan, but my kids adore them.
 So I consulted a number of different recipes, and then went with my gut.
-I know the basics of working with coconut flour, so when my batter turned out too thick and porridge-y, I made sure to add more eggs along with more liquid.
+I knew the basics of working with coconut flour, so when my batter turned out too thick and porridge-y, I made sure to add more eggs along with more liquid.
 Still, I added them to the pan with some trepidation, wondering if they would hold together well enough to flip over, always a risk with gluten free pancakes.
+They were perfect!

 This recipe is featured in my new cookbook The Everyday Ketogenic Kitchen.
 Grab your copy today!